Timinator2000/Algorithm_X/06 - your turn/04 - winamax.md

 Difficulty: Hard

-Algorithm X Complexity: Requirements are Straightforward, Actions are Complex (Are You Prone to Headaches?)
+Algorithm X Complexity: Requirements are Straightforward, Actions are Complex (You May Need Aspirin)

-# Big Payoff!
+# Big Payoff

 __250 XP!!!__ Need I say more?
 Puzzles on Codingame that offer unusually high XP are always popular.
 This puzzle is so creative, I am not sure it even needs the high XP.